 By default, the data is sorted according to its primary key column in ascending order.
 You can change the sort order in the result grid using the context menu, or by clicking the sorting arrows in the column headers, provided that this option has been activated in the SQL Editor options.

-If sorting symbols are displayed in the column headers, you can click them to toggle the sorting order in the sequence ascending – descending – default.
-The shape of the respective sorting symbol changes accordingly.
+If sorting symbols are displayed in the column headers, you can click them to toggle the sorting order in the sequence:

-In the example illustrated in the screenshot above, data is sorted in ascending order according to the "BirthDate" column.
+In the example above, data is sorted in ascending order according to the "name" column.